FAQ

 +

-- On more than 50% of the total area of your farm.
+- Only affects farms using these practices on more than 50% of total farm area

 +